 Editor-in-Chief: Taku Mizuta (Yamashina Institute for Ornithology, Abiko)

-Associate Editors: Motohiro Ito (Toyo University, Itakura), Yusuke Ueno (Ishikawa Prefectural University, Nonoichi), Takeshi Yamasaki (Yamashina Institute for Ornithology, Abiko)
+Associate Editors: Motohiro Ito (Toyo University, Itakura), Yusuke Ueno (Faculty of Bioresources and Environmental Sciences, Ishikawa Prefectural University, Nonoichi), Daisuke Ochi (Fisheries Resources Institute, Yokohama)

 Editorial Board of Ornithological Science

-Alexander V. Andreev (Institute of Biological Problems, Magadan), Tatsuya Amano (The University of Queensland, Brisbane), Haruko Ando (National Institute for Environmental Studies, Tsukuba), Walter J. Bock (Columbia University, New York), Masaki Eda (Hokkaido University, Sapporo), Kentaro Kazama (Waseda University, Tokorozawa), Woo-Shin Lee (Seoul National University, Suwon), Bernd Leisler (Max-Planck-Gesellschaft, Radolfzell), Yoshihisa Mori (Teikyo University of Science and Technology, Uenohara), Yasuaki Niizuma (Meijo University, Nagoya), Richard Noske (Grifth University, Nathan, Queensland), Daisuke Ochi (National Research Institute of Far Seas Fisheries, Shizuoka), Kazuo Okanoya (The University of Tokyo, Tokyo), Pilai Poonswad (Mahidol University, Bangkok), Yoshimasa Seki (Aichi University, Toyohashi), Masayuki Senzaki (Hokkaido University, Sapporo), Lucia Liu Severinghaus (Academia Sinica, Taipei), Masayo Soma (Hokkaido University, Sapporo), Fugo Takasu (Nara Women’s University, Nara), Keita Tanaka (WMO, Inc., Tokyo), Naoki Tomita (Yamashina Institute for Ornithology, Abiko), Jeffrey R. Walters (Virginia Polytechnic Institute and State University, Blacksburg), Yutaka Watanuki (Hokkaido University, Hakodate), John C. Wingeld (University of Washington, Seattle), Takashi Yamamoto (The Institute of Statistical Mathematics, Tokyo), Ken Yoda (Nagoya University, Nagoya), Jeong-Chil Yoo (Kyung-Hee University, Seoul)
+Tatsuya Amano (The University of Queensland, Brisbane), Haruko Ando (National Institute for Environmental Studies, Tsukuba), Walter J. Bock (Columbia University, New York), Masaki Eda (Hokkaido University, Sapporo), Kentaro Kazama (Waseda University, Tokorozawa), Woo-Shin Lee (Seoul National University, Suwon), Bernd Leisler (Max-Planck-Gesellschaft, Radolfzell), Yoshihisa Mori (Teikyo University of Science and Technology, Uenohara), Toru Nakahara (Kitakyushu Museum of Natural History and Human History, Kitakyushu), Yasuaki Niizuma (Meijo University, Nagoya), Richard Noske (Griffith University, Nathan, Queensland), Kazuo Okanoya (The University of Tokyo, Tokyo), Pilai Poonswad (Mahidol University, Bangkok), Yoshimasa Seki (Aichi University, Toyohashi), Masayuki Senzaki (Hokkaido University, Sapporo), Lucia Liu Severinghaus (Academia Sinica, Taipei), Masayo Soma (Hokkaido University, Sapporo), Fugo Takasu (Nara Women’s University, Nara), Naoki Tomita (Yamashina Institute for Ornithology, Abiko), Jeffrey R. Walters (Virginia Polytechnic Institute and State University, Blacksburg), Yutaka Watanuki (Hokkaido University, Hakodate), John C. Wingfield (University of Washington, Seattle), Takashi Yamamoto (Joint Support-Center for Data Science Research (ROIS-DS), Tokyo), Ken Yoda (Nagoya University, Nagoya), Jeong-Chil Yoo (Kyung-Hee University, Seoul)

 Check-List of Japanese Birds, 7th Revised Edition